dedunu/tech/_posts/2015-05-14-alfresco-501-document-preview-doesnt.md

 ---
 layout: post
-title: Alfresco 5.0.1 Document Preview doesn't work on Ubuntu?
+title: "Alfresco 5.0.1 Document Preview doesn't work on Ubuntu?"
 ---

 I recently installed Alfresco for testing in the vagrant instance.
 I used the Ubuntu image for the vagrant instance.
 But I forgot to install all the libraries which are necessary to be installed on Ubuntu before you install alfresco.
 But fortunately alfresco worked without those dependencies.